An Al-Shabaab military base in Kismayo, a Somalian city where many Bajuni people live

 This miserable chain of events is what's happening to the hundred or so Bajunis currently seeking asylum in the UK.
 Hailing from islands off the coast of southern Somalia, they spent the majority of their time in their home country fishing, and the rest of it being the victims of tribal persecution and threats from the militant Islamist group Al-Shabaab.

-The Bajunis I spoke to told me that these decisions were made on the basis of their interviews with language analysts, and claimed that they had to speak mainland Swahili, rather than their mother tongue of Kibajuni.
+The Bajunis I spoke with told me that these decisions were made on the basis of their interviews with language analysts, and claimed that they had to speak mainland Swahili, rather than their mother tongue of Kibajuni.

 Three Bujani refugees (Photo via Bajuni Campaign)